Lucasdye/linearRegressionModel/README.md

 ## How does it work ?
 * The model is trained to recognize the logical progression of a dataset and therefore giving predictions on data it has never came accross.
-In other words, the model doesn't "memorize" but "generalize" the data it has learnt.
+In other words, the model doesn't "memorize" but "generalize" the dataset it has learnt.

 ## Usage case
 * Predict the price of a car based on its mileage.